Should I Use A Lubricant During Sex?

 A couple of drops warmed in the palm of your hand can be sensually massaged over the vulva, inside the vagina and on the penis and around the anus.

 Cool it down in the fridge or run the bottle under hot water to change the sensation.
-Explore fruity flavours for oral sex (avoid using these lubricants for peentrative sex as they contain flavourings that canc ause thrush or BV).
 Keep some ice cubes handy to refresh water-based lube.
 Add a drop of water-based lube to the inside tip of a condom as well as the outside to increase sensation.
 Less is more to begin with – too much will make it difficult to generate enough friction.

-Spread a little anal lube designed for anal play before experimenting with beads or butt plugs.
-Used on toys it can enhance solo and couples’ play and make penetration easier if you’re in the bath or shower.
+Spread a little anal lube for anal play before experimenting with beads or butt plugs.
+Used on toys, it can enhance solo and couples’ play and make penetration easier if you’re in the bath or shower.

 Which lubricants to avoid?
 Which lubricants do you recommend?

-We always recommend you use lubricants that are pH balanced to maintain optimum vagina health.
+We always recommend you use lubricants that are skin safe and free from irritating ingredients to maintain optimum vagina health.

 Petroleum jelly, hand cream, Bio Oil, low fat spread, lard and butter are not sexual lubricants.

-If you know that you have a sensitive vagina or bladder, it is advisable to avoid lubes containing glycerine/glycols if you suffer from vaginal or bladder infections as it may irritate the skin.
-Parabens and propylene glycol aren’t recommended ingredients as they can be oestrogenic.
-We don’t know the long-term effects of accumulative use of parabens in sex toys and lubes as not enough research has been conducted at present.
+It is important to avoid lubes that contain glycerine/glycols and especially if you have sensitive skin and if you suffer from vaginal or bladder infections, as they irritate the skin.
+Parabens and propylene glycol aren’t recommended ingredients as they are weak hormone disrupters and are being removed from many skin and body care products, so why would you put them inside your vagina, anus, and on your vulva or penis..
+We don’t know the long-term effects of accumulative use of parabens in sex toys and lubes, as not enough research has been conducted at present.

-There are several excellent pH balanced sexual lubricants available on prescription, however some do contain parabens or glycerol, or are not pH balanced to that of the vagina flora so always ask what they contain before being prescribed by your doctor.
-You can always ask to change to another product if you find the prescribed lubricant is affecting your vagina health.
+Some pH balanced sexual lubricants available on prescription; however, some do contain parabens or glycerol, or are not pH balanced to that of the vagina flora, so always ask what they contain before being prescribed by your doctor.
+You can always ask to change to another product if you find the prescribed lubricant is affecting your vagina’s health.

 Some lubricant manufacturers will send you a sample to try which is a great idea or you can ask your GP or practice nurse if they have samples .
 You may have to try a few brands before you find a product that works for you.